Tales from the Shadowhunter Academy: Plot

-Simon Lewis, who has been a mundane in City of Bones, then a vampire from the middle of City of Ashes till almost the end of City of Heavenly Fire has been stripped of his memories by a Greater Demon in the final volume of The Mortal Instruments.
-He isn't sure who he is anymore and therefore, in order to retrieve his memories, he makes a decision of becoming a Shadowhunter.
-To become a Shadowhunter, he must first train like a Shadowhunter and he visits the Shadowhunter Academy in order to retrieve his memories.
+Simon Lewis, who was a mundane in City of Bones, then a vampire from the middle of City of Ashes until almost the end of City of Heavenly Fire has been stripped of his memories by a greater demon in the final volume of The Mortal Instruments.
+In order to retrieve his memories, he decides to become a Shadowhunter, but he must first train at the Shadowhunter Academy.

-This book contains characters not only from The Mortal Instruments but also from The Infernal Devices and reveals much of the unknown history of some famous shadowhunters like Michael Wayland, Stephen Herondale and Robert Lightwood.
-Simon learns about the history of Shadowhunters through guest lecturers like Jace Herondale, Tessa Gray, Catarina Loss etc.
+The collection contains characters from The Mortal Instruments and The Infernal Devices and reveals the history of some famous Shadowhunters like Michael Wayland, Stephen Herondale and Robert Lightwood.
+Simon learns about the history of Shadowhunters through guest lecturers like Jace Herondale, Tessa Gray and Catarina Loss.